 Buffer zones protect your certified organic crops and land from prohibited substances (e.g., unapproved synthetic pesticides) and excluded methods (e.g., GMO cross-pollination).

 Crops can be grown in a buffer zone but they may not be sold or represented as organic.
 We may perform pesticide or GMO residue testing of organic crops to verify that buffer zones are adequate.
-You’ll need to provide clear documentation for clean out of equipment used in buffer zones and any crops harvested and stored.
+You’ll need to follow your contamination prevention plans and clean out for equipment used in buffer zones and any crops harvested and stored.

 Check out our quick tips video about buffer zones: